MicrosoftDocs/visualstudio-docs/subscriptions/faq/subscriber/benefits/includes/use-benefits.md

 For each benefit available in the subscriber portal, we've provided information such as which subscriptions include them, and steps to activate the benefits.

-Check out our documentation to [learn more](https://learn.microsoft.com/visualstudio/subscriptions/about-benefits) (click on 'Subscriptions' in the left nav pane, and choose 'Benefits').
+Check out our documentation to [learn more](https://learn.microsoft.com/visualstudio/subscriptions/about-benefits) (select 'Subscriptions' in the left nav pane, and choose 'Benefits').